Really fantastic. A definitely must to your bluray collection, pair it up with The Dark Knight and you will have a very happy tv screen.

 Special Features:

-In-Movie Experience – Christopher Nolan, David S. Goyer and others reveal the
+In-Movie Experience – Christopher Nolan, David S. Goyer and others reveal the movie's backstories as you watch

 The Dark Knight IMAX Prologue